What is “Functional Restoration”?

 Michael Keith originated and refined the surgical implantation technique for implantable functional electrical stimulation (FES) systems for hand grasp, integrating it with surgical reconstruction of the hand and upper extremity to optimize functional control.
 He maintains research interests in the area of restoration of hand and upper extremity function to people with paralysis, has worked with American Academy of Orthopedic Surgeons to establish clinical practice guidelines through evidence-based outcome measures, and advocates for health policy.

-Kevin Kilgore’s primary research interest is in the application of functional electrical stimulation (FES) to provide disabled individuals with increased independence and improved quality of life.
+Kevin Kilgore’s primary research interest is in the application of functional electrical stimulation (FES) to provide individuals with disabilities with increased independence and improved quality of life.
 His work has focused on FES as applied to cervical level SCI: these individuals have paralyzed muscles in both their hands and arms, and FES can be used to produce grasp and release motions, allowing them to perform many tasks independently.
 He has been a chief architect of the Networked Neuroprosthesis and continues to explore novel applications of FES, including various methods of electrically blocking nerve conduction to reduce spasticity or block pain.

 John Chae’s research interests are in the areas of post-stroke, upper and lower limb motor and functional restoration, and shoulder pain in hemiplegia.
 His active projects include the investigation of: various forms of electrical stimulation for upper limb motor relearning; peroneal nerve stimulation for motor relearning and neuroprosthetic effects; implanted neuroprostheses for upper and lower limb motor restoration; & implanted and surface stimulation for reduction of shoulder pain.